RWS/Hugging-Face-Transformers-Service/README.md

 ```bash
 # Access the container's shell
 docker exec -it <container_id> /bin/bash
 # List the contents of the model cache directory
 ls /app/model_cache
 # Exit the container's shell
 exit
 # Stop the container
 docker stop <container_id>
 ```

+---

+## Additional Notes

+- **Model Updates**: Regularly check for updates to the models you are using to ensure optimal performance and access to the latest features.
+- **Resource Management**: Monitor system resources when running multiple models or handling large datasets to prevent performance degradation.